ThingSet/thingset.github.io/docs/spec/v0.6/transports/can.md

 ### CAN data format

 The data section of the CAN frame contains the raw ThingSet report (which may be in text or binary mode), split in multiple frames with increasing sequence number.

-The last frame of one message is identified by the end flag set to 1.
+A multi-frame (MF) transmission starts with the MF type set to `0x0` for the first frame.
+Consecutive frames between first and last frame (if existing) are indicated with MF type set to `0x1`.
+The last frame uses MF type `0x2`.

+If a single frame is sufficient, the MF type `0x3` is used.

 In case the last frame is longer than needed, `0x00` shall be used for padding the unused bytes.